St. Charles, Ontario

 St. Charles is a town in the Canadian province of Ontario, located in the Sudbury District.

-It was created on January 1, 1999 by amalgamating the political townships of Casimir, Jennings and Appleby as well as a strip of unorganized territory on the West Arm of Lake Nipissing.
+It was created on January 1, 1999, by the amalgamation of the incorporated townships of Casimir, Jennings, and Appleby, as well as a strip of unorganized territory on the West Arm of Lake Nipissing.
 Along with the municipalities of Markstay-Warren and French River, it is part of the region known as Sudbury East.